-On July 29th 2022, the Fijian Parliament referred the Energy Fiji Limited 2021 Annual Report to the Standing Committee on Economic Affairs pursuant to the Standing Order 38(2) of the Standing Orders of the Parliament of the Republic of Fiji.
+The Standing Committee on Economic Affairs was referred the Energy Fiji Limited 2022 Annual Report on 14 July 2023, pursuant to the Standing Order 38(2) of the Standing Orders of the Parliament of the Republic of Fiji.
 The Committee was mandated to review the Annual Report and table its findings back to Parliament.